Multitasking on iPhone & iPad – All you need to know

 Navigating between apps in the App Switcher is as easy as sliding your finger across the display in a horizontal line and tapping the corresponding app preview.

-To get back to the App Switcher, simply repeat the double-press of your Home Button.
-Owners of the iPhone 6s and iPhone 6s Plus can also use a 3D Touch gesture to access the App Switcher from within apps.
+To get back to the App Switcher, simply repeat the double-press of your Home Button (iPhone 8 and older) or swipe from the lower edge of the screen to the centre of the display and hold your finger down briefly (iPhone X and newer).
+Owners of the iPhone 6s and iPhone 6s Plus (or newer) can also use a 3D Touch gesture to access the App Switcher from within apps.

-If you use the Handoff feature to continue working while moving between your devices, you might want to know that Handoff is also available as a shortcut in the App Switcher of iOS 9.
+If you use the Handoff feature to continue working while moving between your devices, you might want to know that Handoff is also available as a shortcut in the App Switcher.

 On the iPad, there is more than the regular old App Switcher.
 You can use all of the above features, but also take advantage of the additional features outlined below.
 These will allow you to work simultaneously in another, second app.